mindsdb/mindsdb/docs/mindsdb-docs/docs/mongo/find.md

 ### Making a Single Prediction

-The following SQL statement fetches the predicted value of the `rental_price` column from the `home_rentals_model` model.
+The following MQL statement fetches the predicted value of the `rental_price` column from the `home_rentals_model` model.
 The predicted value is the rental price of a property with attributes listed as a parameter to the `find()` method.

 ```sql
 db.home_rentals_model.find({sqft: "823", location: "good", neighborhood: "downtown", days_on_market: "10"});